Androgen synthesis inhibitor

 Inhibitors of cholesterol synthesis can also reduce androgen production by inhibiting cholesterol production.

-Androgen synthesis inhibitors have medical applications in the treatment of benign prostatic hypertrophy, prostate cancer, androgenetic alopecia, hirsutism, precocious puberty, and hyperandrogenism, among other androgen-dependent conditions.
+Androgen synthesis inhibitors have medical applications in the treatment of benign prostatic hyperplasia, prostate cancer, androgenetic alopecia, hirsutism, precocious puberty, and hyperandrogenism, among other androgen-dependent conditions.

 Because androgens are the endogenous precursors of estrogens, androgen synthesis inhibitors also function as estrogen synthesis inhibitors and can reduce estrogen production and levels.